OPEC, Russia prepared to raise oil output under U.S. pressure

 Oil prices fell more than 2 percent towards $77 a barrel on Friday as Saudi Arabia and Russia said they were ready to ease supply curbs.

-Russian Energy Minister Alexander Novak said current cuts were in reality 2.7 million bpd due to a drop in Venezuelan production - somewhere around 1 million bpd higher than the initially agreed cuts of 1.8 million bpd.
+Russian Energy Minister Alexander Novak said current cuts were in reality 2.7 million bpd due to a drop in Venezuelan production - somewhere around 1 million bpd higher than the initially agreed reductions.

 Novak declined to say, however, whether OPEC and Russia would decide to boost output by 1 million bpd at their next meeting in June.